 Middle ear

-The ear is structurally divided into three parts: the outer (external), middle and inner ear.
-The middle ear is an air-filled pressurized space within the petrous portion of the temporal bone, extending from the tympanic membrane (eardrum) to the lateral wall of the inner ear.
+The ear is structurally divided into three parts: the external, middle and internal ear.
+The middle ear is an air-filled pressurized space within the petrous portion of the temporal bone, extending from the tympanic membrane (eardrum) to the lateral wall of the internal ear.
 It is lined by mucous membrane and communicates with the nasopharynx anteriorly via the pharyngotympanic (Eustachian) tube and the mastoid antrum and air cells posteriorly.
 Structurally, the middle ear is made up of two parts: the tympanic cavity and epitympanic recess.
 The tympanic cavity is directly medial to the tympanic membrane, whereas the epitympanic recess is the space superior to the membrane.

 This article will discuss the anatomy and function of the middle ear and relevant neighboring structures including the neurovascular supply of this part of the ear and its components, as well as some clinically relevant points.